mcollina/autocannon/README.md

   -I/--idReplacement
         Enable replacement of [<id>] with a randomly generated ID within the request body. default: false.
   -j/--json
-        Print the output as newline delimited json.
+        Print the output as newline delimited JSON.
 This will cause the progress bar and results not to be rendered. default: false.
   -f/--forever
         Run the benchmark forever.
 Efficiently restarts the benchmark on completion. default: false.
   -s/--servername
         Server name for the SNI (Server Name Indication) TLS extension.
 Defaults to the hostname of the URL when it is not an IP address.
   -x/--excludeErrorStats
-        Exclude error statistics (non 2xx http responses) from the final latency and bytes per second averages. default: false.
+        Exclude error statistics (non-2xx HTTP responses) from the final latency and bytes per second averages. default: false.
   -E/--expectBody EXPECTED
         Ensure the body matches this value.
 If enabled, mismatches count towards bailout.
         Enabling this option will slow down the load testing.